NaturailyShopify/Naturaily-netlify/_posts/2020-01-30-why-large-organizations-fail-to-implement-it-projects-successfully.md

   avatar: /assets/images/beata.jpg
   label: Beata Twardowska
   value: author-24
-image: /assets/images/Enterprise software failure causes.jpg
+image: /assets/images/Why Organisations Fails at Implementing IT Projects.jpg
 text-preview: >
   According to a Gallup study, only 2.5% of companies complete 100% of their projects.
 The numbers are shocking but they show the scale of the problem.